 Espresso machines don’t use a paper filter which allows all the flavor-filled oils to reach the cup.
 The oils are heavy and roll around the mouth and linger.
 These components give espresso a thick body.

-Espresso is low on bitter flavor thanks to the fast brew time.
-Bitter flavor comes from heavy compounds in coffee, which take the longest to extract.
+Espresso is low on bitter flavor due to its fast brew time.
+Bitter flavors come from the heavy compounds in coffee, which take the longest to extract.
 Espresso’s fast brew time of 30 seconds doesn’t leave any time to extract the heavy compounds into the espresso shot (very different than the typical four minutes for regular brewed coffee).
 This adds to espresso’s nice flavor profile.

 How Is Espresso Made?

-Espresso’s flavor is far different than other brew methods.
-It’s why many people think espresso beans are different than regular coffee beans, but espresso flavor is due to the brewing.
+Espresso’s flavor is far different than other coffee brewing methods.
+It’s why many people think espresso beans are different than regular coffee beans, but espresso flavor is due to brewing.

 Espresso machines use a 1:2 coffee-to-water ratio, which is much more concentrated than the 1:15 ratio for regular coffee.
 The coffee grounds are finely ground and tamped down in a portafilter for an espresso machine.
 The espresso machine brews a shot in 30 seconds by squeezing hot water through the portafilter with nine bars of pressure.

-There are cheap steam machines that retail for over $100, but they do not make consistent espresso.
-A quality espresso machine costs several hundred dollars and is worth the investment to make delightful espresso every morning.
+A quality espresso machine requires several major components to make proper espresso, namely the pump and heating elements.
+While there are steam machines that retail for over $100, they do not make consistent espresso.
+A quality espresso machine costs nearly $1,000 (and easily more) but is worth the investment to make delightful espresso every morning.

 There are other ways to make an espresso without spending a small vacation budget on a machine.
 Manual espresso machines use a hand pump, and an AeroPress can make espresso-like coffee.